rhysyim/pyShrtcode/README.md

 ## API Reference
 Shrtcode API: https://shrtco.de/docs/

-No authentication needed for this API and module
+No authentication needed for this API